movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   two by packed bytes, full internal nodes split recursively, and a full root grows one level.
 New blank metadata blocks remain transaction-owned, while new, moved, and root references are represented through delayed-reference changes.
-Three-way leaf splitting, empty-node removal, and root shrinking remain explicit.
+* Completed: add the three-way leaf-split fallback for a large middle item.
+  The new item is isolated between the source leaf's valid prefix and suffix, and both new sibling pointers propagate atomically through available, splitting, or newly grown parents.
+Empty-node removal and root shrinking remain explicit.

 These changes preserve public read-only behavior.
 The next layers should